yuangh-x/2022-NIPS-Tenrec/Data Processing/README.md

 Note that:

-Model Inference Speedup Task (Section 3.10):  the  data set (QB- video)  is in the original dataset : https://drive.google.com/file/d/1R1JhdT9CHzT3qBJODz09pVpHMzShcQ7a/view?usp=sharing
+Model Inference Speedup Task (Section 3.10):  the  data set (QB-video)  is in the original dataset : https://drive.google.com/file/d/1R1JhdT9CHzT3qBJODz09pVpHMzShcQ7a/view?usp=sharing

-Transfer Learning Task (Section 3.4):  target dataset is also QB- video.
+Transfer Learning Task (Section 3.4):  target dataset is also QB-video.